csbg/BioinformaticsPracticals1/python1.md

 False
 ```

-It does not matter whether you program prints anything in the input lines (such as “dividend:” above).
+It does not matter whether your program prints anything in the input lines (such as “dividend:” above).
 However, it is important that the last printed line contains a single Boolean value that has been calculated correctly.

 #### Exercise 1.4 (3 P)

 Write a program `exercise_1_4.py` that reads four command line arguments.
 (Below, these arguments are called `dna`, `x`, `a`, `e`.).
 The first argument is a string of arbitrary length which represents a DNA sequence.
 Arguments 2 to 4 are integers.
 The program should print two lines:
 - The first line contains the `x`-th base from the left in `dna`.
-- The second line contains the subsequence `dna` that starts two bases before the position given by `a` and ends at the position given by `e`.
+- The second line contains the subsequence of `dna` that starts two bases before the position given by `a` and ends at the position given by `e`.

 Bases are numbered starting from one (thus, the first base in the sequence is actually numbered “1”).